 THE RNCI LIFETIME ACHIEVEMENT AWARD

-THE INDIGENOUS JOURNALIST AWARD
+THE FILM CONSULTANT AWARD

 Since 1995, the RNCI Red Nation Awards has honored outstanding artistic achievements in television, film, comedy, music and the arts.
 The show is an integral part of RNCI’s mission and is held on the last day closing the Red Nation International Film Festival.
 RNCI’s mission is to create greater opportunities for American Indian & Indigenous families in the United States.
 As a national television special with a cause, the RNCI Red Nation Awards demonstrates how inclusion strengthens the entertainment industry and diversity strengthens our country by promoting fair, accurate, and representative portrayals of American Indian & Indigenous image.